AkshayaNatesan/ai-interview-assistant/README.md

 ## Deploying
 - Push to GitHub and connect to Vercel (recommended).
 For server-side OpenAI usage, deploy `api/openai.example.js` as a serverless function and set `OPENAI_API_KEY` in environment variables.

-## Notes & Next steps you can ask me to do now
-- Replace mock AI with OpenAI calls and tune prompts/rubrics.
-- Add export-to-PDF for candidate summaries.
-- Add admin auth for interviewer tab.
-- Polish UI (animations, better mobile responsiveness).

 Good luck — this should meet the assignment requirements for a demo-ready submission.